+1(613)852-9202 [email protected]

 Coming Next: Part 2: DevSecOps – Secure GitHub Runners, SQ/Trivy Integration, and Containerized Security.

-3. Observability & Resilience: Monitoring & Triple-Layer DR
+3. Observability & Resilience: Monitoring & Application Clusters

-4. Data Storage & Multi-Tenant Isolation: The Storage Hierarchy
+4. Data Storage & Triple-Layer DR: The Storage Hierarchy

-Storage in a Modern SaaS is not just a disk; it is a tiered system designed for speed, scale, and absolute compliance.
+Storage in a modern SaaS environment is not merely a disk; rather, it is a tiered system designed for speed, scale, and absolute compliance.
+This is where we implement our final line of defense for data survival.

-• The Hybrid Vault: Final persistent tenant data is synchronized to Cloud Object Storage (S3), leveraging cloud-scale durability to meet SOC2/GDPR requirements easily.
+• Cloud Fault-Tolerance: Persistent tenant data is synchronized to Cloud Object Storage (S3), leveraging cloud-scale durability for site-level failover.

-Coming Next: Part 4: Data Sovereignty – From NAS to Distributed Storage and Cloud S3 Sync.
+Coming Next: Part 4: Data Sovereignty – From Distributed Storage to Cloud S3 Sync and Cold Archive.

 5. PEP/PDP: The Language-Agnostic Security Brain